pixeljam/pixeljam.github.io/_posts/2012-12-18-potatoman-seeks-the-troof.md

 {% include images.md param="image4" %}

 Potatoman can be seen in many places as he seeks for the TROOF, perhaps you will see him by the ocean, in a tree, with Batman (?).
-Oh yeah, Potatoman is being developed for iOS and Android too.
+Oh yeah, Potatoman is being developed for Android too.